ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - The golden rule is an example of a bad idea.
 If one thinks, that it is a good idea to hurt themself, then, it is also a good idea to hurt others.<br>

+- Peace does not imply quietness.
+Chaos does not imply noise.
+Permanence does not equate infinity.<br>